Guadalajara a Fantasy for Big City Lovers

 Wasn’t that a fun fantasy?
 Of course, such a place does not exist in the United States.
 It only exists in Guadalajara, Mexico.

 If you are in your 30’s, working remote and making $70,000 or more in the United States, you need have a talk with your boss, pack a single suitcase and immediately board a plane to Guadalajara.
-Here you can live a $150,000-a-year lifestyle and still have some left over to save and invest.
+Here you can live a $150,000-a-year lifestyle and still have some left over to save and invest in your 401(k).

-This video is by such a digital nomad in Guadalajara, sharing the realities of his life there, including safety in the city.
-Co-working buildings are popping up and he directs you to the ones he likes, helpful if you want to work remotely but not be isolated in an apartment all day or don't want to drive.
+This video is by such a digital nomad in Guadalajara, sharing the realities of his life in Guadalajara, including safety in the city.
+Co-working buildings are popping up and he directs you to the ones he likes, helpful if you want to work remotely and not be isolated in an apartment all day.
 The really great news is that they only run about $100 a month, a fraction of what co-working co-ops cost in the U.S.

 There’s a fresh smell in the springtime air of Guadalajara.
 It’s the smell of money.